 Learn more about Shortcodes

-- CM Registration (CMREG) - Shortcodes - Displaying Login Button, Registration Form, Changing Password, and More
+- WordPress Registration Form Plugin (CMREG) - Shortcodes - Displaying Login Button, Registration Form, Changing Password, and More

 Manipulate user profiles

-- CM Registration (CMREG) - How To - Edit the Profile Fields (Back-End and Front-End)
+- WordPress Registration Form Plugin (CMREG) - How To - Edit the Profile Fields (Back-End and Front-End)

-- CM Registration (CMREG) - Extra - Exporting Data To CSV Files
+- WordPress Registration Form Plugin (CMREG) - Extra - Exporting Data To CSV Files

-- CM Registration (CMREG) - Extra - Manually Activating Accounts
+- WordPress Registration Form Plugin (CMREG) - Extra - Manually Activating Accounts